Sledge patents once and now

 In retrospect, it can be said that - with the exception of children's bobsleds - sleds with brakes did not become established, despite all these ideas.
 Steering and braking is still the task of the feet when „rodeling“ today.

-How do you get uphill?
+How to get uphill?

 Sledges only go downhill.
 That's why the pioneers of sledge patents were thinking about how the vehicle could get uphill too.